aksiksi/histweet/README.md

 `histweet` is a simple CLI tool that automatically manages your Twitter timeline.

 By default, due to limits in the Twitter API, `histweet` can only process that latest 3,200 tweets in your timeline.
-However, if you point `histweet` to an optional tweet archive, the tool can process tweets based on your entire history.
+However, if you point `histweet` to an optional [Twitter archive](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive), the tool can process tweets based on your entire history.

 ## Prerequisites